What Makes You You

 Lyrics

-Thought about quitting music Moving to the midwest Buy a duplex Rent the other side Live a sensible life In a quiet suburb Maybe I could get a dog I'd probably have a backyard Plastic picket fence And a patchy lawn Maybe I could find an online Tech job Add to cart A six-month boot camp Do you stay yourself When you lose what you Do That which makes you you Thought about quitting music Selling all my guitars Buy a tv That could fill a wall Dedicate my time To fantasy football Maybe I could fund A Roth IRA With all the cash I save Deleting Pro Tools Do you stay yourself When you lose what you Do That which makes you you You
+Thought about quitting music Moving to the midwest Buy a duplex Rent the other side Live a sensible life In a quiet suburb Maybe I could get a dog I'd probably have a backyard Plastic picket fence And a patchy lawn Maybe I could find an online Tech job Add to cart A six-month boot camp Do you stay yourself When you lose what you Do That which makes you you Thought about quitting music Selling all my guitars Buy a tv That could fill a wall Dedicate my time To fantasy football Maybe I could fund a A Roth IRA With all the cash I save Deleting Pro Tools Do you stay yourself When you lose what you Do That which makes you you You